Martial Champion: Reception

 In Japan, Game Machine listed Martial Champion in their July 15, 1993 issue as being the second most-popular arcade game at the time.
 Play Meter listed Martial Champion to be the thirty-second most-popular arcade game at the time.

 The PC Engine Super CD-ROM² version was met with mixed critical reception.
 Public reception was also mixed: readers of PC Engine Fan voted to give the PC Engine release a 19.8 out of 30 score in a poll.
-The Japanese book PC Engine Complete Guide 1987-1999 gave the PC Engine Super CD-ROM² release a positive analysis, stating that "it's sober, but it's surprisingly playable".
-However, they pointed out that the sprite size were smaller than the arcade original and the background and effects were simplified but noted the addition of new elements such as hidden techniques.
+The Japanese book PC Engine Complete Guide 1987-1999 gave the PC Engine Super CD-ROM² release a positive analysis, stating that "it's sober, but it's surprisingly playable", but they pointed out that the sprite size were smaller than the arcade original and the background and effects were simplified but noted the addition of new elements such as hidden techniques.